ripsawridge/site/contents/content/cma/2022/twin-lakes-i70.md

 the section south of I70 with the highest section of the whole CDT before the weather turned.
-We'd hike south for two days, then mop up the section between Copper Mountain and a remote location on the Swan River where mom could pick us up.
+We'd hike south for two days, then mop up the section between Copper Mountain and a remote location on the Swan River where Mishaps mom could pick us up.

 Sounds good!
 Mishaps mom drove us as close to the trail